bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 #### Information

 This section is mandatory and contains general information about the imaging experiment.
-Some of the fields are marked optional (MAY), e.g. anaesthesia; for those fields the BIDS validator will not throw an error even if they are not present.
+Some of the fields are marked optional (MAY), for example anaesthesia; for those fields the BIDS validator will not throw an error even if they are not present.
 Note, although bodyweight is a recommended information in (Knudsen et al. 2020, JCBFM [1]), this consists of meta information at the participant level and should hence